Introduction

 Titles like “salesman” or “saleswoman” are gender-biased.
 Similarly, using only “he” or “she” pronouns disregards gender-neutral and non-binary individuals.

-• Another commonly used term, ‘able-bodied,’ excludes disabled people.
+Another commonly used term, ‘able-bodied,’ excludes disabled people.
 Instead, mention if the role requires heavy lifting or standing for extended periods of time.
-Also, avoid terms like “non-smokers only” or “no smokers,” as this discriminates against a protected class.
+Also, avoid phrases like “non-smokers only” or “no smokers,” as this discriminates against a protected class.

-• Similarly, terms like “digital native” imply a bias against senior professionals, while asking for significant experience can disregard early-career professionals.
+Similarly, phrases like “digital native” imply a bias against senior professionals, while asking for significant experience can disregard early-career professionals.
 So, review your job ads for ageism as well.

 While seemingly small, awareness of these linguistic biases helps draft fair, precise, and welcoming communications.